The basics of osteoarthritis

 The symptoms of osteoarthritis most often develop gradually and include:

-- Joint aching and soreness, especially with movement.
+- Joint aching and soreness, especially in the mornings, with over use or after periods of inactivity.

 - Pain after overuse or after long periods of inactivity.